 “I jogged down to the corner and back,” he answered.

 “Because doing something is better than doing nothing.
 Put on sneakers, walk to the mailbox if that’s all you’ve got, but decide to do it every day.
 Eventually you’ll feel like doing more.
 That’s what we’ve all forgotten.”

 It’s one thing to read a Confucius quote on a calendar and quite another to hear its reality from a balding, slightly overweight, former running champion and hard core Yankee who’s married to your little sister.
-Although Margaret and I made fun of Rick that day (ok, most days), his words stuck with me.
+Although Margaret and I made fun of him that day (ok, most days), his words stuck with me.
 In diet, exercise, budgeting, business turnarounds – anything, doing something is better than doing nothing, even if it’s just the proverbial walk to the mailbox every day until you feel like doing more.

-Just so we’re clear, in the first few months (year) we did actually eat fast food and frozen pizza and Hamburger Helper, I kid you not.
-And even though I said I would be ok with Hamburger Helper, I was grossly unpleasant, even unladylike about it.
+Just so we’re clear, in the first few months we did actually eat fast food and frozen pizza and Hamburger Helper, I kid you not.
+And even though I said I would be OK with Hamburger Helper, I was grossly unpleasant, even unladylike about it.
 True enough, I decided to start with sitting down; but I promptly grew impatient and forgot that unless you are 100% comfortable walking to the corner, you will never be ready to walk around the block.